xrrhythmsuk/xruk-player/assets/tunes/samba-reggae.md

 ## Breaks

-* **Break 1** is a longer break led by repis and snares.
+* **Break 1** is a longer one led by repis and snares.
 It sounds great once you’ve got it!
 * **Break 2** is a short repi-led break based on the clave rhythm (like most of our Samba Reggae breaks).
 It’s a good break to start with when you’re learning them, and you can get different instruments to lead it.
 (Sign Break 2 – agogô for agogôs to lead, for instance, or Break 2 – everyone to make it into a nice unison break.)
 * The **Whistle break** *(point at whistle with both hands, whistle in with surdo part twice)* is a fun double-time swing break you can use anywhere.
 Try using a clave or two to get out of it _\[less common nationally\]_
 * **Break 3** is a longer surdo-led break _\[uncommon nationally\]_